dgroomes/mongodb-playground/incremental/README.md

 is loaded.

 For example, consider some "origin" ZIP Code data which makes up the initial input data.
-This input data is then aggregated into "Average population of the ZIP areas by city" which is saved into a collection called "zips_avg_pop_by_city".
+This input data is then aggregated into "Average population of the ZIP areas by city" which is saved into a collection called "zips_avg_pop_by_city_inc".
 Next, the "by city" data is used as an input data source that then gets aggregated into "Average population of the ZIP areas by state" and into another collection.
 Later, new ZIP Code documents arrive and are added to the input data.
 These new documents need to be incorporated to compute a new "by city" ZIP code population average and in turn the new "by city" data set must be